 1.1 The parties agree and acknowledge that this Agreement is of significant commercial value to each of the parties and that neither party should bear the entire risk of a Climate Change Event or Pandemic occurring.

-1.2 If a party is prevented from performing its obligations under this Agreement due to a Climate Change Event or Pandemic, the party shall as soon as reasonably practicable after the start of the Period of Disruption [or earlier date], notify the other party and provide a reasonably detailed summary of:
+1.2 If a party is prevented from performing its obligations under this Agreement due to a Climate Change Event or Pandemic, the party shall as soon as reasonably practicable after the start of the Period of Disruption [or earlier date], notify the other party and provide details of:

 (a) Its understanding of the existence, location and nature of the Climate Change Event or Pandemic; and